awaik/flutter_instagram_stories/README.md

 *Note*: This plugin is under active development, and there are some known bugs and a lot of features to implement.
 Please, add issues or feature requests here: [issue](https://github.com/awaik/flutter_instagram_stories/issues)

-Project was initially copied from https://github.com/blackmann/story_view - great thanks for this nice package.
-In case you more flexible functionality you can check original project.
+The project was initially copied from https://github.com/blackmann/story_view - great thanks for this nice package.
+In case you more flexible functionality you can check the original project.